Nash equilibrium: Oddness of equilibrium points

 In 1971, Robert Wilson came up with the "oddness theorem", which says that "almost all" finite games have a finite and odd number of Nash equilibria.
 In 1973, Harsanyi published an alternative proof of the result.
 "Almost all" here means that any game with an infinite or even number of equilibria is very special in the sense that if its payoffs were even slightly randomly perturbed, with probability one it would have an odd number of equilibria instead.

 The prisoner's dilemma, for example, has one equilibrium, while the battle of the sexes has three—two pure and one mixed, and this remains true even if the payoffs change slightly.
 The free money game is an example of a "special" game with an even number of equilibria.
 In it, two players have to both vote "yes" rather than "no" to get a reward and the votes are simultaneous.
 There are two pure-strategy Nash equilibria, (yes, yes) and (no, no), and no mixed strategy equilibria, because the strategy "yes" weakly dominates "no".
 "Yes" is as good as "no" regardless of the other player's action, but if there is any chance the other player chooses "yes" then "yes" is the best reply.
 Under a small random perturbation of the payoffs, however, the probability that any two payoffs would remain tied, whether at 0 or some other number, is vanishingly small, and the game would have either one or three equilibria instead.

 Nash-solvability in Pure Strategies

 In 1950 Nash proved that every $n$-person normal form game has a Nash equilibrium (NE) in mixed strategies.
 Yet, there are large families of games that have NE in pure strategies, for example, finite $n$-person positional (graphical) games with perfect information.
 In case of two players, Nash solvability in pure strategies is equivalent to duality of hypergraphs.
 For zero-sum games this was shown by J. Edmonds and D. R. Fulkerson.
 Later this result was extended for the non-zero sum case.
 Interestingly, in such NE the strategy of one player doesn't depend on the preferences of the other.

+Minmax acceptable profile

+A strategy profile $s^*$ is called minmax-acceptable if the utility of each player in $s^*$ is at least the player's minmax value: